Acanthus and Vine tapestry

 This French tapestry is woven in 95% cotton.
 The tapestry is lined, with a rod pocket for easy hanging.
 (Note that it has a dark blue background.)

-The Acanthus and Vine tapestry is available in four sizes.
+The Acanthus and Vine tapestry is available in three sizes.

 To order any William Morris wall-hanging: use the drop-down arrow in the top right to select a size (the price will then show), select quantity and click on the gold button to enter the securely encrypted shopping cart.
 You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.